-For the FY 2023, the total employees of LTSB, LPISB, TMSB & LCSB is 274, an increase of 10 headcount from FY 2022.
+For the FY 2022, the total employees of LTSB, LPISB, TMSB & LCSB is 262, an increase of 47 headcount, which is 22% compare with FY 2021.
+The reason of such increase is inclusion of LCSB's headcount, acquired in 24 August 2021 by the Group.

-Total male employee is 177 or 65% and the remaining 97 employees or 35% is female.
+Total male employee is 164 or 63% and the remaining 98 employees or 37% are female.
 Male outnumbers female employees due to the nature of our manufacturing operations in three manufacturing plants.

-On nationality, Malaysians are the major workforce of the Group's business and operations with 253 of total workforce employees or 92% of the total workforce.
-The Group believes strongly in supporting Malaysia's economy and our communities.
+On nationality, Malaysians are the major workforce of the Group's business and operations with 245 employees or 93% of the total workforce.
+The Group believes strongly in supporting Malaysia economy and our communities.